browserengineering/book/book/scripts.md

         # ...
 ```

-Next we run all of the scripts:
+Next, we run all of the scripts:

 ``` {.python expected=False}
 def load(self, url, payload=None):